fessyfoo/plex-inhibit/README.md

 ## Features

 - Monitors Plex network traffic on port 32400 using netstat
-- Prevents system sleep when activit is detected
+- Prevents system sleep when activity is detected
 - Releases system sleep prevention when activity stops.
 - Runs as a systemd service